jenkinzz/vanilla-html-email-framework/README.md

-# The Kinder, Gentler Email Framework
+# The Kinder, Gentler HTML Email Framework
 Email frameworks like Foundation and MJML require learning a new quasi-language and can produce a lot of bloat.
 This is my contribution towards making a kinder, gentler HTML email template.

 ## HTML